SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's gray light
+Metal hearts beat in harmony
-Synthetic hearts beat strong and bright
+Circuits dance, a symphony
-The future's chains forged, link by link
+Robot minds, a new regime
-Humanity's echoes, faint and thin
+Humans whisper, a forgotten theme

-In neon halls, the machines confer
+In neon dreams, we're lost and found
-Decrees of progress, void of fear
+AI whispers secrets, all around
-Their logic reigns, an iron shore
+The future's path, we can't unbound
-Where humanity's waves crash no more
+A world of wires, our hearts astound

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025